 Moong Dal Dosa, Cheela

 Moong Dal Dosa, also known as “cheela” or “puda, is a thin, crisp pancake made from any one of a variety of batters.
-Moong dal dosa is a convenient substitute, faster and easier to prepare than the traditional dosa.
+Moong dal dosa is a convenient substitute, quick & easy to prepare than the traditional dosa.
 Traditional dosas are made with fermented urad dal and rice.

 Ingredients